 - We use this information to measure the usage of our website and services and to identify system performance or problem areas.
 We also use this information to help us develop the service, analyze patterns of usage, and to make the service more useful.
 This information is not used for associating search terms or patterns of site navigation with individual users.
 We may anonymize and provide this information to third-party entities for the purposes of analyzing search traffic.

 - Customers using our Search Results API cannot cache results.

 - Data accessed through our website and services does not, and should not, include controls over its end use.

 - Once the data has been downloaded from Search.gov, we can’t vouch for the quality or timeliness of any analyses conducted with data retrieved.

-Customers using the Search Results API must display the Powered by Bing [PDF] logo on ‘web’ and ‘image’ search results pages for attribution of these results.
-Customers using any of the other three indexes (‘docs’, ‘news’, and ‘videonews’) must display “Powered by Search.gov” (using plain text or our logo for Search.gov) for attribution instead of the Bing logo.
+Customers using the Search Results API with Bing results must display the Powered by Bing [PDF] logo on ‘web’ and ‘image’ search results pages for attribution of these results.
+Customers using any of Search.gov indexes (‘i14y’, ‘docs’, ‘news’, and ‘videonews’) must display “Powered by Search.gov” (using plain text or our logo for Search.gov) for attribution instead of the Bing logo.

 Use of Open Source Software

 Search.gov uses open-source software and free or low cost, commercial application programming interfaces when it best meets the needs and mission of GSA.

 - Software source code written entirely by GSA staff, and by contractors who are developing software on behalf of GSA, is by default a public domain work.

 - Software source code previously released under an open source license and then modified by GSA staff is considered a “joint work.”
 It is partially copyrighted, partially public domain, and as a whole is protected by the copyrights of the non-government authors and must be released according to the terms of the original open-source license.